 This is the part I was looking for.
 I had read elsewhere his quote, “The adverb is not your friend,” and I wanted to know why.
 I had always loved adverbs as a concise way of adding information with just one word, but he points out that the information is usually obvious from the context, and I have to agree.
-I now routinely strip out many by searching for “-ly”on rewrite.
+I now routinely strip out many on rewrite by searching for “-ly.”

 He sees fictional writing as consisting of three parts:

 narration, which moves the story along from point to point;

 dialog, which brings characters to life.